 Upon hearing the description, more than a dozen people scrambled out of their chairs and headed for the door.
 Little did we know the culinary adventure would be more gruesome than anyone imagined.

-Whether the name occurred organically or as a marketing gimmick, L?
+name occurred organically or as a marketing gimmick, L?
 M?t Snake Village is an old part of town northeast of central Hanoi.
 Like Bible thumpers who take Mark 16:18 too literally, the villagers have a snake-catching tradition that reportedly dates back nearly a millennium.
 Per the tourist-baiting signage, the tradition started when a local farmer saved King Ly Tong’s princess from a giant sea serpent, and the King granted the farmer this land as a reward.
 The reptilian restaurants arose from the local catches, but as Bourdain-channeling tourists increased demand, families started breeding snakes to increase supply.
 Cobra is often a premium menu option, but it typically costs several times that of a regular belly crawler.

 Hanoi Backpackers Hostel runs regular tours to Snake Village, and in 2010, the cost was around $15 for transportation, rice wine and a multi-course meal crafted from every part of the snake.
 Individuals can visit on their own, but going with a large group of travelers—particularly ones at various stages of inebriation—makes the experience that much more rambunctious.